 Fully up-to-date with working time, or are you sleeping on the job?
 Know where employers stand on whistleblowing?
-How about sex discrimination around enhancing shared parental pay?
+How about gender identity in the workplace?

 In Personnel Today’s new One-HR webinar format, Kevin Charles, consulting barrister at Crossland Employment Solicitors, scrutinises the latest developments in employment law keeping HR professionals abreast of the most important legal cases and risks.